-If the dates of your stay aren’t flexible, using the Google Hotels price tracking feature can save you big money.
+If your travel dates aren’t flexible, using the price tracking feature can save you big money.

 As long as you don’t have any filters turned on, you will be able to use the price tracking feature.
 It doesn’t appear that you can add price tracking for a specific property just yet, but I would imagine Google will add this in the future.

 This works the same way as Google Flights price alerts – Google will notify you via email whenever prices for a specific search go up or down.
 In order to use this feature, you must have a Gmail email account.